 One of the biggest mistakes people tend to make is just rolling lightly over a muscle group without purposely looking for a trigger point, says Ross.
 This is a decent way to warm up and bring blood flow into the muscles, but it doesn’t offer greater benefit, he says.
 “Your work with the foam roller should be purposeful and systematic,” he says.
 “You should work at different angles until you find the bump of the trigger point.
 Spend time on that area instead of rolling over it quickly.”

 To get the benefits and effectively send the message to the brain and the body that the muscle should relax, don’t just speed through the foam-rolling sessions,warns Ross.
 “In order to send that message, you need to be still with the pressure on that point for at least 30 seconds before the body starts to receive it.”

 Expect It To Hurt At First

-Brace yourself: it’s likely to be highly uncomfortable the first time you find those trigger points and attempt to break them down with the foam roller—just as it would be with a very intense massage.
-“The first time, is going to be the worst,” says Ross.
+Brace yourself: it may be highly uncomfortable the first time you find those trigger points and attempt to break them down with the foam roller—just as it would be with a very intense massage.
+“The first time is going to be the worst,” says Ross.
 “You may be breaking down what has been built up over 30 years.”
 But stick with it, as each successive session with the foam roller should feel slightly easier.
 Once you break up the older tissue, it won’t be as painful, as you’ll just be working through whatever scar tissue has developed since the last workout, Ross says.
 “It should feel better every time,” he says.